timmckague/timandvictoria/src/pages/blog/2019-03-29-hike-the-rota-vicentina-part-2.md

 ![and more cliffs](/img/blog_rotavicentina_day3-16x9-6466.jpg "and more cliffs")

 The wind was a little stronger today, and as a result, the waves were mesmerizing.
-Many additional pauses were required to watch them roll in, ascend, curl over, collapse, and then crash into the cliffs.
+Many additional pauses were required to watch them _rolllllll_ in, ascend, curl over, _collapse_, and then CRASH!!!! into the cliffs.
 Over, and over again.
 Never letting up.

 ![admiring the cliffs](/img/blog_rotavicentina_day3-16x9-5075.jpg "admiring the cliffs")